tiagoprn/dot_files/nvim/README.md

 #### lua

 - lua-language-server (sumneko):
-	- Download a release from this page: <https://github.com/sumneko/lua-language-server/releases>
+	- Download a release from this page: <https://github.com/LuaLS/lua-language-server/releases>
 	- Uncompress the release at `/opt/src/lua-language-server`
 	- Create a symbolic link to the wrapper script:
 	```bash
 	$ sudo ln -s /storage/src/dot_files/nvim/etc/lua-language-server /usr/local/bin/lua-language-server
+	```
+    - Check it is working and the version is the same you downloaded:
+    ``` bash
+    $ lua-language-server --version
     ```

 - stylua: install using rust package manager:
 ```bash